Spencer Kayden: Biography

 Kayden received critical acclaim and notice for her performance in the musical Urinetown, where she played Little Sally, the pig-tailed girl who helps explain the plot.
 She played in the 1999 New York International Fringe Festival production, and then was in the original Off-Broadway and Broadway casts in 2001 and returned in 2003.
 The CurtainUp reviewer noted in reviewing the Off-Broadway production: "But while Spencer Kayden does everything right in her portrayal of the droll little girl who alternates begging for 'penny for a pee' with Shirley Temple/Charlie McCarthy exchanges with the deceptively kindly neighborhood cop, her Sally is wrong.
 This 'bad' idea is outrageously good for lots of laughs.
 The central joke works."

 It is from her theater performances that she was discovered by Fox executives and cast as a featured performer on MADtv.

 Kayden also played the role of Mrs. Pepper in the popular Nickelodeon kids series Blue's Clues since 1996.

 Kayden starred in the farce Don't Dress for Dinner at the Royal George Theatre, Chicago, Illinois, from November 2008 to January 2009.
 She reprised her role as the cook in the Broadway production, which opened in March 2012 at the American Airlines Theatre.

 Personal life

 Kayden is the sister of film director Michael Almereyda.
 She has been married to actor Mark Harelik since 2004, and they have one child together.
-She has listed Irene Dunne, Peter Sellers and Frances McDormand as some her acting idols.
+She has listed Irene Dunne, Peter Sellers and Frances McDormand as some of her acting idols.